-A Student Account Statement from Wesleyan University via afford.com is rendered 10 times per year detailing charges and indicating the amount currently due and payable.
+A Student Account Statement from Wesleyan University is rendered monthly detailing charges and indicating the amount currently due and payable.
 Students can access account information through their WesPortal at any time.
-The initial Student Account Statement for fall semester is prepared in July.
+The initial Student Account Statement for fall semester is issued in July.
 The amount due from the family, after subtracting actual or tentative financial aid credits, must be paid within 30 days.

-The Student Account Statement for spring semester is prepared in January and is due within 30 days.
+The Student Account Statement for spring semester is issued in January and is due within 30 days.
 Students are not permitted to complete the enrollment process for either semester until the balances due on their accounts have been satisfied.
 Interim Student Account Statements will be sent each month new charges are applied to the student account.
 These balances are also due within 30 days.
+For more information regarding the Student Accounts Office, please refer to this link: www.wesleyan.edu/studentaccounts.